 “These are drugs that change the course of a disease,” said Dr. Harmelink.
 “Before these kids wouldn’t be able move their muscles, they’d need a wheelchair, a breathing tube and a ventilator and feeding tube.
 Now the hope is these kids will be able to live life in a more functional, normal way.”

-Lucy was the first child treated with gene replacement therapy at Children’s Hospital of Wisconsin.
+Lucy was the first child treated with gene replacement therapy at Children’s Wisconsin.
 In all of the United States, there were fewer than 200 at the time.
 In the days and weeks that followed, Lucy’s strength and function improved tremendously.

 “She’s always followed people with her eyes, always looking and seeing what they’re up to,” said Bill.
 “Soon after the treatment, we noticed she was picking up her head and tracking us.”